jwplayer/applicaster-docs/index.md

 # About this playbook
 This playbook is for JW Player clients that implement OTT apps with Applicaster and JW Player.

+This playbook is complementary tot he standard JW Player and Applicaster documentation

 # Contributing
 Issues, questions and pull requests are welcome on GitHub at https://github.com/marcovandeveen/jwp-applicaster-docs.